Walt Mink

-Walt Mink were an American alternative rock power trio formed in St. Paul, Minnesota in 1989 by guitarist/singer/songwriter John Kimbrough, drummer Joey Waronker and bassist Candice Belanoff.
+Walt Mink were an American alternative rock power trio from St. Paul, Minnesota.
+They were formed in 1989 by guitarist-singer-songwriter John Kimbrough, drummer Joey Waronker, and bassist Candice Belanoff.
 The band released four studio albums over the course of their eight-year career.

 History

-Early days, 1990-91
+Early days, 1990–91

-John Kimbrough (son of actor Charles Kimbrough) and Joey Waronker (son of music executive Lenny Waronker) had briefly attended high school together in Massachusetts and reconvened at Macalester College, a small, liberal arts school in St. Paul, Minnesota.
-Looking for a bass player to fill out a trio, they were introduced to Candice Belanoff, who had only been playing for a few months, and Walt Mink was formed in February 1989, named after a beloved psychology professor.
+John Kimbrough (son of actor Charles Kimbrough) and Joey Waronker (son of music executive Lenny Waronker) had briefly attended high school together in Massachusetts and reconvened at Macalester College, a small liberal arts school in St. Paul, Minnesota.
+Looking for a bass player to fill out a trio, they were introduced to Candice Belanoff, another Macalester student, who had only been playing for a few months, and Walt Mink was formed in February 1989, named after a beloved psychology professor.

 The band started out by playing at college house parties on the weekends, and in December 1989, a fellow student offered to record them for a 7" single he was releasing on his own independent label, Skene!
 Records.
-With that, the band made their first trip into the studio, recording versions of the songs "Fragile" and "Croton-Harmon (local)," both of which would later appear in newer versions on the albums Miss Happiness and Bareback Ride.
+With that, the band made their first trip into the studio, recording versions of the songs "Fragile" and "Croton-Harmon (local)", both of which would later appear in newer versions on the albums Miss Happiness and Bareback Ride.

 In March 1990, the trio began recording what was to become Listen Little Man!, an album-length cassette demo, recorded on a four-track machine in the basement of the house John and Joey were living in at the time.
 Distributed to friends and sold on consignment in local record stores, the tape gained modest notoriety and furthered the name of the band in the Twin Cities.